advocations/skype/Skype/AppSDK/GettingStarted.md

 1. **Add embedded binary**: In XCode, select the project node and open the project properties pane.
 Add SkypeForBusiness.framework as an "Embedded Binary" (not a "Linked Framework").

-  > Note: The SDK comes with a binary for use on physical devices and a binary for running the iOS emulator.
+  > Note: The SDK comes with a binary for use on physical devices (recommended) and a binary for running the iOS simulator (limited because audio and video function won't work correctly).
 The binaries have the same name but are in separate folders.
 To run your app on a **device**, navigate to the location where you downloaded the App SDK and select the _SkypeForBusiness.framework_ file in the _AppSDKiOS_ folder.
 To run your app in a **simulator**,  selec the _SkypeForBusiness.framework_ file in the _AppSDKiOSSimulator_ folder.

 2. **Import the SDK header file**: Add the following import statement to your header file.

       ```objective-c
         #import <SkypeForBusiness/SkypeForBusiness.h>
       ```
-3. The SDK comes with a convenient helper class for handling a simple anonymous meeting join with AV scenario.
-To use this, add SfBConversationHelper.h and SfBConversationHelper.m files from the SDK download folder under helpers to your project.
+3. **Add the Conversation Helper into your project (optional)**: The SDK comes with an optional "conversation helper" class that simplifies interaction with the core APIs in mainline scenarios.
+To use it, add SfBConversationHelper.h and SfBConversationHelper.m files from the _Helpers_ folder in your SDK download into your app's source code.

-4. If using the conversation helper, use the following import statement. _SfBConversationHelper.h_ imports the _SkypeForBusiness.h_ file.
+4. **Update the Conversation Helper package name**: If using the conversation helper, use the following import statement. _SfBConversationHelper.h_ imports the _SkypeForBusiness.h_ file.
       ```objective-c
       #import "SfBConversationHelper.h"
 ```